jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

    Compound-MAC = MAC( CMK, BUFFER )
 ~~~~

-where j is the number of the last successfully executed inner EAP
+where j is the number of the last successfully executed inner
 method, MAC is the MAC function negotiated in TLS (e.g. TLS 1.2 in {{RFC5246}}), and
 BUFFER is created after concatenating these fields in the following
 order: